 We have a handful of wells around our property.
 All our turf are irrigated daily, however, the sprinklers are occasionally turned off on holidays to give us ample space to entertain our guests.
 Sprinklers run on a 24-hour clock, although we don’t have the schedules documented.
 If you want to verify irrigation is working, place a cup in the area of concern.
 If you have any issues with irrigation, please submit a Request.

 If you notice a sprinkler that is malfunctioning, or a water leak, please submit the request in our CCIS/Request System (or call the Management Company).
 To help the irrigation vendor locate the problem sprinkler, flags have been distributed to each condo unit.
 Please mark the bad sprinkler with one of these flags.
 If you need replacement flags, please contact the Management Company.

 Once each year we hire a professional service to apply pesticide to all units.
 Details are given here.

-In 2016, it appears our ant control method only works for about two weeks.
+It appears our ant control method only works for about two weeks.
 Co-owners are encouraged to help manage ants by using liquid spray or granules.
 Spectracide is one of the recommended brands.

 The Association is aware of moles in the yards and muskrats on the islands.
-The board and the Management Company are monitoring these and evaluating various solutions.
+The Board and the Management Company are monitoring these and evaluating various solutions.

 Please do not feed the deer.
 There is a City ordinance against feeding deer (City Ordinance 6-9 Subsection 8) that prohibits feeding animals in the city.